European Universities Erasmus+

 To the project:

-• The participation of the Swiss institution as an «associated partner» and its roles and activities are clearly identified in the Erasmus+ application.
+• The Swiss higher education institution participates as an independent ‘associated partner’.
+Its roles and activities are clearly identified in the Erasmus+ application.

 • The Swiss application is submitted to Movetia in parallel to the corresponding Erasmus+ application, in the same application round of the same year.